Learn about coverage in the Lone Star State.

 Homeowners can obtain a Certificate of Compliance by:

-To reduce Texas home insurance costs, ask your Kin representative about discounts for:
+To reduce Texas home insurance costs, you may be eligible for discounts for:

 Finding the right home insurance provider doesn’t have to be complicated.
-With Kin, you know your home is secure because we:
+Just look for a provider that: